 Marie Anne Caroline Quivoron had her first painting accepted to the Salon in 1857.
 Though she moved often as a child, and had no formal artistic training, this first success proved her work ethic and careful eye.
 Her acceptance in the salon earned her an invitation to work in Ingres’s studio—where she butted heads with the master.

 “He wished to impose limits.
 He would assign to them [women] only the painting of flowers, of fruits, of still lifes, portraits and genre scenes...
 I wish to work at painting, not to paint some flowers, but to express those feelings that art inspires in me.”
 It would not be the last time she struggled with domineering men.

-Marie and Félix had a son, Pierre, in 1870, Pierre would be taught to paint by his mother, and was a witness to his fathers’s destructive jealousy.
-In his unpublished manuscript “La Vie de Félix et Marie Bracquemond” he described Felix providing only absuive critique of Maria’s work, hiding her paintings from guests, and actively barring her from showing her work publicly.
-In 1890 worn out from poor health and from the struggle with her husband, Marie gave up painting publicly.
-She would only paint a handful of watercolors, but still remained a defender of the ideals of Impressionism — responding to one of Felix’s rants: “Impressionism has produced ... not only a new, but a very useful way of looking at things.
+Marie and Félix had a son, Pierre.
+In 1870, Pierre was taught to paint by his mother, and was a witness to his fathers’s destructive jealousy.
+In his unpublished manuscript “La Vie de Félix et Marie Bracquemond” he described Felix providing only abusive critique of Maria’s work, hiding her paintings from guests, and actively barring her from showing her work publicly.
+By 1890, worn out from poor health and from the struggle with her husband, Marie gave up painting publicly.
+Privately, painted a handful of watercolors, but still remained a defender of the ideals of Impressionism, responding to one of Felix’s rants: “Impressionism has produced ... not only a new, but a very useful way of looking at things.
 It is as though all at once a window opens and the sun and air enter your house in torrents.”